keboola/connection-docs/components/extractors/database/bigquery/index.md

 * TOC
 {:toc}

-The BigQuery extractor loads data from [BigQuery](https://cloud.google.com/bigquery/) and brings it into Keboola.
+The BigQuery data source connector loads data from [BigQuery](https://cloud.google.com/bigquery/) and brings it into Keboola.
-Running the extractor creates a background job that
+Running the connector creates a background job that

 - executes the queries in Google BigQuery.
 - saves the results to Google Cloud Storage.
 - exports the results from Google Cloud Storage and stores them in specified tables in Keboola Storage.
 - removes the results from Google Cloud Storage.

-***Note:** Using the Google BigQuery extractor is also described in our [Getting Started Tutorial](/tutorial/ad-hoc/#using-bigquery-extractor).*
+***Note:** Using the Google BigQuery connector is also described in our [Getting Started Tutorial](/tutorial/ad-hoc/#using-bigquery-extractor).*

 ## Initial Setup

 ### Service Account
 To access and extract data from your BigQuery dataset, you need to set up a Google service account.
-Go to [**Google Cloud Platform Console > IAM & admin > Service accounts**](https://console.cloud.google.com/iam-admin/serviceaccounts) and select the project you want the extractor to have access to.
-Click **Create Service Account** and enter a *Service account name* (e.g., `Keboola BigQuery extractor`).
+Go to [**Google Cloud Platform Console > IAM & admin > Service accounts**](https://console.cloud.google.com/iam-admin/serviceaccounts) and select the project you want the data source connector to have access to.
+Click **Create Service Account** and enter a *Service account name* (e.g., `Keboola BigQuery connector`).

 {: .image-popup}
 ![Screenshot - Create service account](/components/extractors/database/bigquery/googlecloud-1.png)